mulka/ploverwiki/Glossary.md

 2. informal; a.k.a collision: when two dictionaries have the same stroke, the dictionary with the highest priority is favored.
 For this reason, it is important to understand your dictionary order.

+#### Dragging

+Dragging is the term used to describe accidentally dragging another key into your stroke.
+E.g. if you try to write `-F` but then drag your finger to the left, you might hit `*F` instead.

 #### JSON

 JSON, in the context of stenography, is a dictionary format which maps steno